tomasz-oponowicz/spoken_language_dataset/README.md

 The dataset contains speech samples of English, German and Spanish languages.
 Samples are equally balanced between languages, genders and speakers.
-The ready to use dataset can be [downloaded from Kaggle](kg).
+The ready to use dataset can be [downloaded from Kaggle][kg].

 The repository contains scripts used to generate the final dataset.
 Take a look at the [Build](#Build) section if you want to generate the dataset yourself.

 ## Background

-The project was inspired by the TopCoder contest, [Spoken Languages 2](tc).
+The project was inspired by the TopCoder contest, [Spoken Languages 2][tc].
 The given dataset contains 10 second of speech recorded in 1 of 176 languages.
 The entire dataset has been based on bible readings.
 Poorly, in many cases there is a single speaker per language (male in most cases).